import-hardik/real-time-chat/README.md

 ## Deployment
 - **Frontend**: Hosted on Vercel for scalable and fast deployment.
-- **Backend**: Deployed on Replit for persistent WebSocket connections.
+- **Backend**: Deployed on render for persistent WebSocket connections.

 ## Future Enhancements
 - Persistent message storage using a database.